ekgzl/ekgzl/README.md

 # 💫 About Me:
 Hello, my name is Enes Kaan.
 I am a second-year Software Engineering student looking for a summer internship.
 I am currently learning C++ data structures and am a hardworking and dedicated junior developer.

-Thank you for considering my application.
-I look forward to discussing my qualifications further.

 ## 🌐 Socials: